Mindfulbrain17/Mindfulbrain17.github.io/_publications/2025-11-30-ultimate-guide-to-huf.md

 * **Who is eligible?** Hindus, Sikhs, Jains, and Buddhists.
 * **The Composition:** It consists of a `Karta` (the head of the family), `Coparceners` (those who have a birthright to the property), and `Members`.

-**The Hook:** Since the HUF is a separate entity, it gets its own **Basic Exemption Limit** (currently ₹2.5 Lakhs under the Old Regime and ₹3 Lakhs under the New Regime).
+**Benefits:** Since the HUF is a separate entity, it gets its own **Basic Exemption Limit** (currently ₹2.5 Lakhs under the Old Regime and ₹3 Lakhs under the New Regime).
 It acts as a "second file" to route your family income through.

 ---